Athens Piraeus Port

 • What to do in the area

-If you have some free time to spend in the area near Piraeus port, restaurants, bars and cafes can be found within a short distance.
+If you have some free time to spend near Piraeus Port, restaurants, bars and cafes can be found within a short distance.

-Piraeus also offers several landmarks, places of interest and monuments worth visiting, including the Municipal Theater, the churches of Agia Triada, Agios Vasilios and Agios Nikolas, the Archeological and Maritime museums, the Municipal Gallery, the historic Castella neighborhood, the Ancient Walls, the yacht port Zea (Pasalimani), the picturesque harbor Mikrolimano or the commercial street Sotiros.
+Piraeus also hosts several landmarks, places of interest and monuments worth visiting, including the Municipal Theater, the churches of Agia Triada, Agios Vasilios and Agios Nikolaos, the Archaeological and Maritime Museums, the Municipal Gallery, the historic Castella neighborhood, the Ancient Walls, the yacht port Zea (Pasalimani), the picturesque harbor Mikrolimano or the commercial Sotiros Street.

 If you have to spend the night there, there are several hotels, while tourist buses offer tours to all these landmarks and will keep you busy for many hours.